Walofz/rPI-Xmrig/README.md

 The images is based on Alpine in a docker, recommed using for raspberry pi 4.

 - Note: To make the container mining for **your wallet**, you'll need to have a monero wallet (see https://mymonero.com/) and follow instructions.
 Then change options for the container as explained in the following section
-- Note: this is a CPU version of Xmrig, nvidia version will be proposed later, but that's a bit more complex
+- Note: this is a CPU version of Xmrig

 # Docker Image
 ```bash